Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

   Download media from publicly viewable liked posts of a user.

 - **Search Results Download** 🔍
-  Download media based on search queries.
+  Download media based on search queries, supporting both the general and channel-specific URL patterns.
-  > 📝 **Note**: To use this feature, perform a search on WhatsDrop.com and copy the URL from the address bar.
+  > 📝 **Note**: For the channel-specific URL format, ensure that your search is conducted while viewing a specific channel on WhatsDrop.com and then copy the correct URL from the address bar.

-## Improvements and Fixes 🛠️

-- **Infinite Scroll Bug Fix**
-  Fixed an issue that caused infinite scrolling on certain pages.

 ## Installation Guide 🖥️